rpyron/delim-SOM/README.md

 ![hypers](https://github.com/rpyron/delim-SOM/assets/583099/0b286a66-07d1-4517-94d0-5182f14ec190)

 The kohonen_hyper.R file contains a brief exploration of the hyperparameters, including the learning rates and run length.
 Generally speaking, these don't have much of an impact for rlen > 100 and alpha > 0.1 for the alleles matrix in the _D. monticola_ dataset.
 Longer runs (rlen/m) may have a small impact on final learning estimates and precision.
+These curves are estimated from only 25 estimates and may normalize after additional replicates.

 # Possible Improvements